Blindsight: "CB" and "SJ"

 Two separate studies involving the blindsighted patients "CB" and "SJ" both showed that visually guided action can occur in the absence of conscious perception.
 CB, a 75-year-old man blind on his left side, was asked to reach with his hand towards a target while avoiding various obstacles.
 These were placed on both his blind side and his sighted side.
 Despite reporting no awareness of the placement (or even presence) of the obstacles on the blind side, he was able complete each trial without bumping into a single object.
 Similarly, SJ, a 37-year-old woman blind on her right side, was presented with objects on both sides of her vision and asked to grab them.
 Even when she couldn't see the object, she proved able to scale her grasp accurately.
 Crucially, in both studies the task was then altered slightly, introducing a two second delay between when the objects were shown and when the participants completed the task.
 Their prior ability to react to unseen objects completely disappeared, and they ceased to exhibit any signs of blindsight, though their performance remained mainly unaffected when it came to objects on their sighted side.

 Some scientists have argued that the dorsal pathway dedicated to "vision-for-action" does not store information; rather, actions are coordinated in real-time based on the visual information being received at that very moment.
 This would explain why CB and SJ were able to react to visual information presented on their blind side in real-time but not after a delay.
 Indeed, a conclusion of the SJ study was that action based on memory seems to rely on the ventral pathway involved in perception, in a way that action based on objects in our direct line of sight does not.
-This was backed up by an fMRI study in which ventral stream activation usually linked to visual perception was activated by actions caried out after an 18-s delay, despite the participants being in complete darkness.
+This was backed up by an fMRI study in which ventral stream activation usually linked to visual perception was activated by actions carried out after an 18-s delay, despite the participants being in complete darkness.